 Soon after, Rob and Matt took the momentum of their win back to New York City where they opened Pig Beach BBQ as a summer pop up in 2015.
 As the pop up began to take off, Matt quickly realized he was on to something and made the decision to leave Del Posto in spring of 2016 to focus entirely on BBQ.
 Pig Beach BBQ officially opened as a permanent restaurant in 2016 and in no time, gained prestigious accolades including Eater’s “Best Burger” in 2016 and 2nd Place for both “Judges Choice” & “People’s Choice” at the 2016 New York City Wine & Food Festival’s event, Burger Bash.

 With the success of Pig Beach in Brooklyn, Matthew and Rob challenged themselves to incorporate the art of smoking ingredients into traditional and less-traditional BBQ foods, conceptualizing the idea behind Pig Bleecker.
 Pig Bleecker opened in Greenwich Village in New York City in the beginning of 2017 and serves its patrons classic BBQ and comfort food with a smoky twist.

 Matt continues to serve as Executive Chef and Owner of both Pig Beach and Pig Bleecker and has plans to expand the smoke-centric brand.
-He and his wife, Meghan reside in New York City.
+He, his wife, Meghan and their son, Luke, reside in New York City.

 I love the power of food, whether it is a piece of chocolate when you are sad or a bowl of chicken soup when you are sick, food has that unique ability to put a smile on someone’s face, and brighten one’s day!